sktime/enhancement-proposals/steps/27_BasePkg/step.md

 This kind of inheritance tree would allow us to handle different models and their specific requirements without any need to update `BasePkg` and the most basic feats of the package to be compatible with all the models.
 If we ever plan to add a new family of models, we could just add a new Base class as a child of `BasePkg` and start from there.

+Before deep diving into the design and the Pseudocode, lets first define the cases that are possible in terms of `load` and `save`:

+1. **The user just wants to save the model checkpoints:**
+   This is possible even with the current implementation, but by default the configs and metadata are also saved with this - I think this should not change in the new design as well.
+The user can always override the cfgs and saving these cfgs and data module metadata provides a safeguard of not loosing these old configs if needed and saving them are not memory intensive (all configs may take few kBs of space only).
+   But the issue is there are no clear sub folders (see `Issues with current design` for more info).
+2. **The user wants to save the scalers along with model checkpoints** This can be handled by Intermediate Base Class (`BaseEncDecPkg`) which would provide a way to save the scalers and we should provide a new arg `save_scalers` that decides if we need to save the scalers or not.
+It will stay `True` by default.

 #### Pseudocode

 **`BasePkg` root**